neicnordic/endit/README.md

 upgrading from ENDIT v1 to v2, note that:

-- The dCache pool size needs to be set lower than the actual file space size, 1 TiB lower if the default `retriever_buffersize` is used.
+- The dCache pool size needs to be set lower than the actual file space size, 100 GiB lower if the default `retriever_buffersize` is used.
 - You need to allow a really large amount of concurrent restores and thus might need an even larger restore timeout.
 ENDIT has been verified with 1 million requests on a single tape pool with modest hardware, central